Adillwma/SDx4/README.md

 ```

 ## Usage
-To run SDx4 Image Upscaler on Windows, follow these steps:
+To run SDx4 Image Upscaler, follow these steps:

-1. Run 'SDx4 Image Upscaler'.

-2. Add the image(s) you wish to upscale by clicking the 'Add Images' button or add all the images in a folder at once by clicking the 'Add folder' button.
+      1. Add the image(s) you wish to upscale by clicking the 'Add Images' button or add all the images in a folder at once by clicking the 'Add folder' button.
          You can remove items added to the list by accident by selecting them on the list and clicking the 'Remove Selected' button

-3. Select the output directory you wish to save the upscaled image to on the right hand settings pane.
+      2. Select the output directory you wish to save the upscaled image to on the right hand settings pane.

-4. Click the 'Upscale' button to begin upscaling.
+      3. Click the 'Upscale' button to begin upscaling...

+      ...
 Congratulations your image is now 4x the resoloution!

 Advanced Settings: